IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

     }

-By convention the main parameter file is named {comp}.json, where {comp} is the component name (e.g. co2.json); although the main parameter file name can be anything.
+By convention the main parameter file is named {comp}.json, where {comp} is the component name (e.g. co2.json); although, the main parameter file name can be anything.

 Script
 ------